Random polynomials: central limit theorems for the real roots: Proof of Theorem

-In order to prove Lemma \ref{lm:log-universality-general}, we first prove the following smooth version where we disregard the singularity of the logarithm function.
+In order to prove Lemma \ref{lm:log-universality-general}, we first prove the following smooth version where the log function is replaced by a smooth function.
 The proof of Lemma \ref{lm:log-universality-general} follows by a routine smoothening argument that we defer to Appendix \ref{app:log_universality}.
+Both proofs are based on \cite{TVpoly}.

 \begin{lemma} There exists a constant $\alpha_{0}>0$ such that for every $\alpha\in (0, \alpha_{0}]$, every smooth \footnote{By ``smooth", we mean that $L$ has continuous derivatives up to order 3.} function $L : \mathbb{C}^{m_{1}+\cdots+m_{M}}\rightarrow \mathbb{R}$ that satisfies \eqref{eq:derivativebound} and every $w_{ik}$ in $B(1-3\delta_{i}/2,2\delta_{i}/3)$, we have